There are many untold stories with a PUCC or a Purdue connection. Please use the feedback form to have your stories included.

 Former PUCC employee Gordon Letwin was one of the original eleven Microsoft employees.
 Of many accomplishments, he was the lead architect from Microsoft on the OS/2 project, including work on the HPFS filesystem.

-Dr. Ray Boyce earned his PhD in computer science at Purdue in 1972, and subsequently joined IBM, where he developed the SQL database language along with Don Chamberlin.
+Dr. Ray Boyce earned his PhD in computer science at Purdue in 1972, and subsequently joined IBM.
+Dr. Boyce developed the SQL database language along with Don Chamberlin.
 He is also known for his work developing the Boyce–Codd normal form used in database normalization.
 Dr. Boyce died tragically in 1974.

 John Jackson provided significant contributions to the development and maintenance of the open-source Amanda Backup application, used to provide backup and recovery services at PUCC.
 Many students, faculty, and researchers were overjoyed to have a lost file recovered from the system backups.

-Adding to Nathan Pelton's comments, the annual Christmas party was a treasured event at PUCC.
-Highlights included the French onion soup provided by Jeff Schwab, rum balls provided by Lon Ahlen, and an abundance of food, drink, desserts, and conversation with all of the staff.
-It was an annual tradition that we looked forward to every holiday season, and an opportunity for family members to join the PUCC family for the annual holiday celebration.
+Adding to Nathan Pelton's comments, the annual Christmas parties were treasured PUCC events.
+Highlights included the French onion soup (Jeff Schwab) and rum balls (Lon Ahlen), along with an abundance of food, drink, desserts, and conversation provided by the PUCC staff.
+It was an annual tradition that we looked forward to each holiday season, and provided an opportunity for family members to join the PUCC family for the annual celebration.

 Up through the early 90's, computer operators were on hand 24 hours a day, 7 days a week to perform tasks to operate and maintain the various computing systems.
 These tasks included monitoring and releasing large compute jobs on the CDC systems before the advent of batch scheduling such as PBS, allocating and assigning magnetic tapes for storing and retrieving offline data, and printing and filing printed output into their respective output bins.
 These roles were affectionately referred to as running the console, hanging tapes, and flippin' and rippin' the printed output.